parthd06/Smart-Heart-Rate-BPM-Meter/README.md

 - This project describes the design of a very low-cost device which measures the heart rate of the subject and then displays the result.

 ## Problem Statement:
-To develop a heart rate monitoring system using an SEN-11574 pulse sensor and display heart rate value on an web/ mobile application using a HC-05 Bluetooth module.
+To develop a heart rate monitoring system using an SEN-11574 pulse sensor and display heart rate value on a web/ mobile application using a HC-05 Bluetooth module.

 ## Demo Video: